The Venaria Palace

 A Tip

-One thing you shouldn't do when you visit the palace is to eat in the main street of Venaria - the one where the ticket office is and which leads into the palace entrance.
+When visiting the palace, one thing you definitely want to avoid is eating on the main street of Venaria—the one where the ticket office is and that leads directly to the palace entrance.

 To return from Venaria Palace to the Turin Museum Guide click here